-Anticipating and Assessing Frost Damage in the Fall Vegetable Garden
+How to Manage Frost Damage in the Fall Vegetable Garden

 Seeing a crop through to harvest can pose a challenge when frost is in the forecast.

-When water vapor condenses and freezes instead of forming dew, we see ice crystals on outdoor surfaces.
 This is called hoar, light, or white frost.
 It forms when the air is moist and the ground temperature drops to 32°F or lower.

 And because the ground temperature can be cooler than the air temperature, it may form on the soil even when the thermometer reads above freezing.

-Frost damage occurs when ice crystals form inside the tissue of vulnerable plants, causing it to split open and leaching away essential nutrients.
+Damage occurs when ice crystals form inside the tissue of vulnerable plants, causing it to split open and leaching away essential nutrients.

-Conversely, when both the air and ground temperatures fall below freezing, and the air is dry, freezing without visible frost takes place.
+Conversely, when both the air and ground temperatures fall below freezing and the air is dry, freezing without visible frost takes place.
 This is called hard or black frost, or a freeze.

 A freeze dries out plant tissue – in effect, burning it.